bunnyshellosi/go-sdk/docs/EnvironmentItem.md

 `func (o *EnvironmentItem) UnsetEphemeralBranchWhitelistRegex()`

 UnsetEphemeralBranchWhitelistRegex ensures that no value is present for EphemeralBranchWhitelistRegex, not even an explicit nil
+### GetTemplateSettings

+`func (o *EnvironmentItem) GetTemplateSettings() TemplateSettingsItem`

+GetTemplateSettings returns the TemplateSettings field if non-nil, zero value otherwise.

+### GetTemplateSettingsOk

+`func (o *EnvironmentItem) GetTemplateSettingsOk() (*TemplateSettingsItem, bool)`

+GetTemplateSettingsOk returns a tuple with the TemplateSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTemplateSettings

+`func (o *EnvironmentItem) SetTemplateSettings(v TemplateSettingsItem)`

+SetTemplateSettings sets TemplateSettings field to given value.

+### HasTemplateSettings

+`func (o *EnvironmentItem) HasTemplateSettings() bool`

+HasTemplateSettings returns a boolean if a field has been set.

+### SetTemplateSettingsNil

+`func (o *EnvironmentItem) SetTemplateSettingsNil(b bool)`

+ SetTemplateSettingsNil sets the value for TemplateSettings to be an explicit nil

+### UnsetTemplateSettings
+`func (o *EnvironmentItem) UnsetTemplateSettings()`

+UnsetTemplateSettings ensures that no value is present for TemplateSettings, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)